Gabriellgy/gabriel-leguay-digital-portfolio/README.md

 # gabriel-leguay-digital-portfolio

 This repository gathers a selection of projects illustrating my background in superconducting electronics, quantum hardware, mechanical devices, precision mechatronics and embedded systems.
-Most files are short slide decks or concise reports intended for quick review in the context of graduate applications and research positions.
+Most files are short slide decks or concise reports intended for quick review.

 ---